CapsAdmin/NattLua/README.md

 # Similar projects

-[Teal](https://github.com/teal-language/tl) is a language similar to this which has a more pragmatic approach.
-I'm thinking a nice goal is that I can contribute what I've learned here, be it through tests or other things.
+[Teal](https://github.com/teal-language/tl) has a more pragmatic and stricter approach when it comes to type inference.

-[Luau](https://github.com/Roblox/luau) is another project similar to this, but I have not looked so much into it yet.
+[Luau](https://github.com/Roblox/luau) Similar to teal, but closer to typescript in syntax for types.

 [sumneko lua](https://github.com/sumneko/lua-language-server) a language server for lua that supports analyzing lua code.
-It a typesystem that can be controlled by using comments.
+It has a typesystem that can be controlled by using comments.

 [EmmyLua](https://github.com/EmmyLua/VSCode-EmmyLua) Similar to sumneko lua.